-- Clarity around the impact of the organisation in which the supervisee works, e.g. prisons, NHS, businesses, schools, etc. Context may impact on choice of curriculum, on what is possible in terms of course structure and what support is available for the mindfulness-based teacher.
+- Clarity around the impact of the organisation in which the supervisee works, e.g. prisons, NHS, businesses, schools, etc. The context may impact on the choice of curriculum, on what is possible in terms of course structure and what support is available for the mindfulness-based teacher.

 - An understanding of the learning and developmental process of both individuals and groups, bringing clarity to stages of developments in the supervisee as well as in their participants, and the group dynamics as it relates to the teaching process and the issues that come up in a class.

 - Supporting the Supervisee's during the 8 Week MBSR course/workshops etc in regard to the participants and the group.

 Supervision and Mentoring sessions are available by Skype, Zoom or telephone with both Bodhin and the team of Trainers and generally last 30-minutes or one hour.
 They can occur at intervals (i.e. weekly, monthly, bi-monthly, ad-hoc etc.) to suit your requirements.